Learning to learn from inventions: electrophoresis, PCR, Sanger sequencing

 from the original publication by Kleppe and Khorana

 Unfortunately, they had trouble purifying enough polymerase for this idea; the design of primers was also still in its infancy.
 It was a critical breakthrough that wasn’t taken forward due to technical challenges (progressively solved during the next decade).
-What could have happened if Kleppe and Khorana didn’t treat the polymerase problem or probe design as impossible?
+What could have happened if Kleppe and Khorana hadn’t treated the polymerase problem or probe design as impossible?
 Perhaps they could have found a Taq polymerase workaround themselves and claimed the Nobel prize for PCR almost a decade before Mullis.

 The biggest take from the story of Mullis is about grit in scientific projects.
 Like Kleppe and Khorana, he faced challenges.
-From his notebook note “PCR 01” and his own stories, it is evident that at his first experiments, Mullis didn’t use cycling, passed on controls, and had only one tube to run the experiment.
+From his notebook note “PCR 01” and his own stories, it is evident that in his first experiments, Mullis didn’t use cycling, passed on controls, and had only one tube to run the experiment.
 It took him many months of investigations to arrive at conditions that worked.
-Taking it to a finish line is exactly what differentiated him from Kleppe and Korana, who never tried it in real life.
-Paper by Mullis was also rejected by Nature and Science, which is not entirely unheard of even for breakthroughs.
+Taking it to the finish line is exactly what differentiated him from Kleppe and Korana, who never tried it in real life.
+The paper by Mullis was also rejected by Nature and Science, which is not entirely unheard of even for breakthroughs.
 Immunity to failure seems to be a vital skill in any worthy project, and this immunity was an essential component in the history of PCR.

 It's been many years since PCR was invented, but the number of its alternatives is still increasing: loop-mediated isothermal amplification, nucleic acid sequence-based amplification, strand displacement amplification, multiple displacement amplification.
 All of these do not require thermal cycling, but they do have a slightly more complex mechanism.
 As a result, they are not as widely adopted as PCR (which recently proved itself again through COVID tests).
 Sometimes modifications are better, and sometimes they are just different.